Collaborate with Team Members

 In a new or existing custom page, administrators can share a page with the entire workspace.
 Select the Shared with all users checkbox in the list of custom page fields.

-Inside of a custom page, you can use one of Rally's catalog apps.
+Inside of a custom page, you can use one of CA Agile Central's catalog apps.
 Below are some suggested apps to use for collaboration:

 If you have trouble with the same set of work being continually blocked, want to see the impact of blocking events on an iteration, or need to run a post-mortem on failed work, the Blocking History app may be helpful.
 This app shows any work items in a given iteration that have been or are currently blocked.